BIRP notes

 Always keep in mind that clinical notes are not just for you.
 Yes, you may want to review them but they will stick with the client long after they are done seeing you.
 Your immediate audience may be a supervisor or another professional but it can be anyone who will review your client’s record at any point in their lives.
 Think about who might read them and make sure they sound appropriate for different audiences.

-Use quotes when possible
+Use quotes when possible in your BIRP notes

 Client quotes are highly encouraged in the behavior and response sections of BIRP notes.
 Why?
 Because there is no risk of the clinician getting it wrong.
 When therapists paraphrase in notes, they often change the meaning and interpretation of what the client said.
 A quote doesn’t allow that.
 Besides, everything is more convincing when it comes directly from the client’s mouth.

-Insurance companies love them
+Insurance companies love BIRP notes

 Clinicians and insurance companies don’t always get along.
 Insurance companies want the quickest treatment possible to help keep costs down.
 Therapists, in contrast, want to do whatever is best for the client, even if that means more sessions than insurance would prefer.
 Something both sides can agree upon, however, are BIRP notes.